Register a Massachusetts DBA

-How to Get a DBA in Massachusetts:
+Learn How to File a DBA in Massachusetts yourself in two steps:

 Your Massachusetts business certificate name must be unique and must also meet Massachusetts’s business name requirements.